freihype/products/projects/industrial-injector/clamping-mechanism/optimize/ReadMe.md

 ## Project goal

-- To produce optimsed dimensions for a 5 point double toggle clamping mechanism
+- To produce optimized dimensions for a 5 point double toggle clamping mechanism

 ## Purpose of software